numbbo/coco/docs/coco-doc/source/index.rst

   A problem
   can be evaluated and returns an |f|-value or -vector and, in case, a |g|-vector.
-  In the context of performance
-  assessment, a target :math:`f`- or indicator-value is attached to each problem.
-That is, a target value is added to the above triple to define a single problem in this case.
+  In the context of performance assessment, a target :math:`f`- or indicator-value is added to define a problem.

 *runtime*
-  We define *runtime*, or *run-length* [HOO1998]_ as the *number of evaluations* conducted on a given problem, also referred to as number of *function* evaluations.
+  We define *runtime*, or *run-length* [HOO1998]_ as the *number of evaluations* conducted on a given problem until a prescribed target value is hit, also referred to as number of *function* evaluations.
+Runtime is our central performance measure.
-  Our central performance measure is the runtime until a given target value is hit.

 *suite*
   A test- or benchmark-suite is a collection of problems, typically between